UMass Dartmouth is pleased to offer a minor in Aging and Health (AGH). See our new Facts Sheet Flyer AGH!

 Since courses are offered predominantly in the daytime and are not necessarily available every year, programs of study require careful planning and consultation with the Director of the Aging and Health Minor.

 NEW Updated Requirements by the University require 9 credits of the 18 credits to be 300-400-level and be minor-specific.
 The other 9 credits should still be substantively related yet can be from other disciplines at the 100-200-level.

 Full Curriculum (v.
 2017) available as PDF here: CurriculumJan2017r

 Coursework (18 Total Credits; composed of 6 courses at 3 credits each)

 Core Courses (2)

-*Note: If the student is a psychology major, then three of the four elective courses (9 credits) must come from non-psychology courses.
+2) If a psychology major, then three of the courses (9 credits) must come from non-psychology courses.

 Spring 2019 Registration: Recommend PSY220 and PSY410 for psychology majors, AGH220 and AGH410 for other majors, and SOA315 or SOA338 if needing additional upper level electives.

 For general questions, please contact us at: email@example.com.
 If you would like to complete the Minor in Aging & Health or if you need to drop it, there is one form to use now, please fill out this AGH Minor Request or Drop Form and send it to us.